bobbyluig/eclipse/docs/src/tutorial.md

 ### Dynamic Optimization

 These optimizations are done while the robot is running.
 However, I did not have time to implement them.
-Dynamic optimizations require the use of pressure sensors on the feet or at least an intertial measurement unit (IMU).
+Dynamic optimizations require the use of pressure sensors on the feet or at least an inertial measurement unit (IMU).
 As I have no implementation, I will simply provide some thoughts in this section.

 Foot sensors will allow the robot to determine if it is falling in one direction or if it has a foot hold.
 It can be used to traverse uneven terrain.
 For example, if there is decreasing force on one feet when not expected, the robot may be tilting away from the feet.